Academic Policies and Regulations

 - Athletics (for varsity athletes)

-- Student returns the completed signature form to the Assistant Dean for Academic Advising and participates in an exit interview with the Assistant Dean.
+- Student returns the completed signature form to the director of student success and participates in an exit interview with the director.

 - Student must return all computer equipment, including accessories.
 The student may incur additional charges if equipment is damaged or missing.